 This route is the highest continuous auto road in the country and holds the highest byway distinction!

 3. Drive over Loveland Pass and stop at the the Great Continental Divide.

 This is a scenic and clever way to avoid the traffic at Eisenhower Tunnel on I-70.
 This beautiful photo location is at an elevation of 11,990 feet above sea level.

 4. Visit the Continental Divide on Cottonwood Pass

-This drive is fairly close to Buena Vista.
+This drive is close to Buena Vista.
 The road is paved on the Buena Vista side and is dirt on the other side towards Crested Butte.
 Enjoy the fantastic views from the top!
 Cottonwood pass is definitely the prettiest and best way to drive to Crested Butte and experience the Great Divide.

 5. Independence Pass is another very scenic drive with spectacular mountain views from Buena Vista to Aspen.